 The Montréal Tower

-At 165 metres high with a 45-degree angle, the Montréal Tower is the tallest inclined tower in the world.
-It is an architectural masterpiece, and the secret to its extraordinary tilt can be found in its complex internal structure.
+At 165 metres high with a 45-degree angle, the Montréal Tower holds the Guinness World Record as the tallest man-made leaning tower in the world.

 THE MONTREAL TOWER IS CLOSED FOR RENOVATION

-The new Tower is set to reopen to visitors in Fall 2025, depending on the building schedule.
+The Montréal Tower is set to re-open to visitors in 2027, providing a whole new view of the city!

 Did you know?